Non-Locality$\neq$Quantum Entanglement: Introduction

 \section{Introduction}

-The black-body radiation problem and photoelectric effect do not have a proper interpretation from classical physics.
+The black-body radiation does not have a proper interpretation from classical physics.
 The experimental results introduce discrete values or quantization to a characterization of objects.
 This surprising observation leads to wave-particle duality and the uncertainty principle.
-People combine all concepts to develop a fundamental theory at an atomic scale, Quantum Mechanics (QM) \cite{Ma:2018efs}.
-The modern description of a particle's motion is not deterministic instead a probability amplitude (complex-valued wave function).
+People combined all concepts to develop a fundamental theory at an atomic scale, Quantum Mechanics (QM) \cite{Ma:2018efs}.
+The modern description of a particle's motion is not deterministic.
 The complex number and probabilistic interpretation introduce the philosophical problem of QM. \\

-The indeterminism may imply that QM loses a complete description of nature.
-One naive idea is to introduce hidden variables to describe a more fundamental theory.
+The indeterminism may imply the loss of completeness in QM.
+One naive idea is to introduce hidden variables (describing a more fundamental theory).
 Requiring the independence of separated measurement processes (local realism) can rule out non-physical cases (instantaneous interactions between separate events).
 The locality implies a constraint (Bell's inequality) to correlations of two separated particles \cite{Bell:1964kc}.
 The quantum measurement observed the {\it violation} of Bell's inequality \cite{Clauser:1969ny}.
 At the time, the Bell test experiments still suffered some loopholes without conclusive results.
 Recently, the issues disappeared {\it without} changing the conclusion \cite{Hensen:2015ccp}.
-Hence the fact of violation shows the existence of {\it quantumness}. \\
+Hence the fact of violation shows the existence of {\it non-locality}. \\

-When calculating expectation value of Bell's operator in {\it QM}, ones used two {\it largest} eigenvalues of {\it $R$-matrix} to show an {\it equivalent} description of maximum violation \cite{Cirelson:1980ry}.
+When calculating expectation value of Bell's operator in {\it QM}, ones used two {\it largest} eigenvalues of {\it $R$-matrix} \cite{Verstraete:2002} to show an {\it equivalent} description of maximum violation \cite{Cirelson:1980ry}.
 The maximum violation is {\it monotonically increasing} with {\it concurrence} \cite{Bennett:1996gf} for {\it all} possible {\it pure} states \cite{Wootters:1997id}.
 The concurrence is also positively correlated with {\it entanglement entropy}.
 Hence this result successfully shows that Quantum Entanglement is a {\it necessary} and {\it sufficient} condition of violation for 2-qubit. \\